-13.1 A dentist may delegate to auxiliary personnel those procedures which the dentist may deem advisable, except for those procedures excluded in Section 14.
+13.1 A dentist may delegate to auxiliary personnel those procedures which the dentist may deem advisable, except for those procedures excluded in §14 of these Regulations .
 Any delegated procedures shall be both the responsibility of and under the specified supervision of the dentist.